 Neogen Dermalogy Real Vitamin C Serum

 Another great SAP-containing skincare product I highly recommend is the Neogen Real Vitamin C Serum.
-It has a bit of L-Ascorbic Acid, too!
-It also contains niacinamide, vitamin E, ferulic acid, three types of hyaluronic acid and Sea Buckthorn.
-So you know it’s good for your skin.
+It has a bit of L-ascorbic acid, too!
+It also contains niacinamide, vitamin E, ferulic acid, three types of hyaluronic acid, and Sea Buckthorn.

 Water, Isopentyldiol, 1,2-Hexanediol, Niacinamide, Dipropylene Glycol, Butylene Glycol, Citric Acid, Octyldodeceth-16, Xanthan Gum, Sodium Metabisulfite, Ethylhexylglycerin, Dextrin, Theobroma Cacao (Cocoa) Extract, Sodium Hyaluronate, Panthenol, Sodium Ascorbyl Phosphate, Hydrolyzed Hyaluronic Acid, Hyaluronic Acid, Morinda Citrifolia Extract, Tocopheryl Acetate, Citrus Paradisi (Grapefruit) Fruit Extract, Caprylyl Glycol, Polyglyceryl-4 Caprate, Glycerin, Hippophae Rhamnoides (Sea Buckthorn) Extract, Persea Gratissima (Avocado) Oil, Ascorbic Acid (12ppm), Ferulic Acid, Citrus Unshiu Peel Extract, Coptis Chinensis Root Extract, Citrus Aurantium Bergamia (Bergamot) Fruit Oil, Citrus Aurantifolia (Lime) Fruit Extract, Terminalia Ferdinandiana Fruit Extract, Malpighia Emarginata (Acerola) Fruit Extract, Pistacia Vera Seed Oil, Apium Graveolens (Celery) Stem Extract, Coptis Japonica Root Extract, Linalool, Citrus Limon (Lemon) Fruit Extract, Brassica Oleracea Italica (Broccoli) Extract, Cichorium Intybus (Chicory) Leaf Extract, Limonene, Citrus Aurantium Dulcis (Orange) Fruit Extract, Disodium EDTA, Brassica Oleracea Acephala Leaf Extract.